hadret/xenial-nginx-1.14/debian/modules/http-lua/README.markdown

 Set the current request's request body using the in-memory data specified by the `data` argument.

+If the request body has not been read yet, call [ngx.req.read_body](#ngxreqread_body) first (or turn on [lua_need_request_body](#lua_need_request_body) to force this module to read the request body.
+This is not recommended however).
+Additionally, the request body must not have been previously discarded by [ngx.req.discard_body](#ngxreqdiscard_body).

-If the current request's request body has not been read, then it will be properly discarded.
-When the current request's request body has been read into memory or buffered into a disk file, then the old request body's memory will be freed or the disk file will be cleaned up immediately, respectively.
+Whether the previous request body has been read into memory or buffered into a disk file, it will be freed or the disk file will be cleaned up immediately, respectively.

 This function was first introduced in the `v0.3.1rc18` release.